yajihu/Node.js-Express.js-Yard-Garage-Shopping-Site/shoppingApplication/ReadMe.txt

 Node.js/Express.js Yard&Garage Shopping Site

+There is a short video demo avaliable at: https://youtu.be/ThNtlp-1240

 To run this app you need a personal Paypal Account
 You can create on at paypal.com
 When you create the account you don't need to link a credit card or bank account at that